 - The Heroine: To Lissa's The Lancer.

 - Indy Ploy: Her usual tactic for getting out of situations.
 She is fast-thinking but acts without a long-term plan.
-Like, for example, forming an immediate escape plan in Portland, once her and Lissa's cover is blown.
-One involving borrowing a car and running off to Los Angeles to get lost in the crowd.
-Works most of the time, but she also has remarkable luck.
+Like, for example, forming an immediate escape plan in Portland, once her and Lissa's cover is blown, one involving borrowing a car and running off to Los Angeles to get lost in the crowd.
+It works most of the time, but she also has remarkable luck.